 Creighton’s 2007 team finished 21-10 and tied for second in the MVC with a 14-4 record.
 The Jays became the first team in history to rally from an 0-2 deficit to win at UNI on September 21, and hosted a record-setting crowd (13,081) at CenturyLink Center Omaha on September 1.
 Lebeda set a Creighton record for career assists, Rivera a record for single-season digs, and Kelly Goc broke season and career marks for hitting percentage.
 Goc would also become the program’s first All-America Honorable Mention on the court.

 Booth’s 2006 team won a then-record 21 matches, picking up in-season tournament titles at Montana State and Middle Tennessee, and reached the MVC Tournament semifinals.
 They also took a set from eventual national champion Nebraska and picked up three wins over long-time nemesis Illinois State and a victory at Wichita State.

 The 2005 campaign was highlighted by the program’s first win at Northern Iowa, a win over Marquette, and the title at the San Diego State Invitational.
 The Bluejays finished 16-14.

 Booth’s 2004 club won a then-record 18 matches while also picking up tournament titles at events hosted by New Mexico and Missouri.
 Creighton was also the only club in the MVC to beat the regular-season and tourney champ, Wichita State, in 2004.

-Booth has proven to be a popular coach among her players and within the Omaha community, which is a key factor in the team’s record crowds, ranking among the top-50 nationally each of the last eight seasons.
+Booth has proven to be a popular coach among her players and within the Omaha community, which is a key factor in the team’s record crowds, ranking among the top-50 nationally each of the last nine seasons.